 Recently I picked up a pair of Sennheiser HD600s, my first pair of proper audiophile headphones.
-While researching about the headphones I stumbled onto the topic of equalisation.
+While researching I stumbled onto the topic of equalisation.

-By utilising proper equalization it drastically improved not only my gaming experience but also how I heard my music.
-Not just the way music sounded, but how I listened to music.
+By utilising proper equalization it drastically improved not only my gaming experience (especially footsteps in certain games) but also the clarity and crispness of my music.

 If you have audiophile headphones and you are not using equalization you are missing out on the potential of your headphones.

-If you want to see the guide as a video check out my YouTube video below that will take you through it step by step.
-You can always use this guide to help as it also provides you with images through each step.
+If you would prefer the guide in video form, check out my YouTube video below.
+You can always use this text guide to help as it also provides you with images through each step.

 What Is Audio Equalization?

 If you already have an idea of equalization then feel free to skip this part.
 It is, however, beneficial to understand what it is so that you can gain the most from the guide.

 Quick disclaimer, I am not an audio engineer.
 This guide is meant to be an easy way towards improving your audio quality and getting your feet wet in equalization.
 Not a technically professional depiction of audio engineering!

 The definition of equalization is “the process of adjusting the balance between frequency components within an electronic signal”.
 In simple terms, it involves adjusting the bass, mids and treble frequencies of the sound your headphones produce.

 By adjusting these frequencies we can cancel out any of the unnecessary ‘noise’ that we don’t need allowing us to hear the frequencies that matter most.
 Whether it is footsteps in PUBG and Apex Legends or the vocals of a rap song.